 To that end, O2 will continue its involvement with the RFU's grassroots rugby programmes, building on past campaigns including O2-supported beach and touch-rugby events, with the aim of "making rugby even more accessible to all".

 The RFU's chief commercial officer, Sophie Goldschmidt, says that any new sponsorship deals it signs must enhance the experience of rugby-going fans, something it hopes the new O2 deal will provide through delivering rugby content on various digital platforms.

-Past offerings for O2 customers have included providing behind-the-scenes footage to smartphone owners of the England players' activities while off-duty.'Icing on the cake'
+Past offerings for O2 customers have included providing behind-the-scenes footage to smartphone owners of the England players' activities while off-duty.